matwagner/EncodingCollector/README.md

 # EncodingCollector
-Gathers code page, encoding, character set information from different sources with the goal of getting rid of this stuff.
+Gathers code page, encoding, character set information from different sources with the goal of building an XML database.